d180cf/dcnn-eval/README.md

 The features are:

-1. a plane of all 0s and a plane of all 1s: when zero padded, the two planes tell where the board edges are
+1. a plane of all 1s if the attacker makes the first move; a plane of all 1s if the defender makes the first move; the two planes also play the role of board edge detector: when tensorflow pads inputs with zeros, the two planes tell where the board ends
 1. stone color: same as the target stone and of the opposite color
 1. stone belongs to the target group
 1. group size (4 planes)